Community live CDs edit

 - GNOME Next is a development branch aimed at inclusion into Factory.
 At the point where GNOME:Next reaches stable versions, we will evaluate efforts to branch it off for the latest released version of openSUSE.

 - Packages built for KDE Git using stable and tested openSUSE technologies to track the latest development state of KDE software.
-Argon is a live installable image based on openSUSE Leap and Krypton is a live installable image based on openSUSE Tumbleweed.
+Argon is a live installable image based on openSUSE Leap and Krypton is a live installable image.